Get Help Today(855) 593-1695

 Symptoms Of Alcoholism: Withdrawal

 Someone may be using alcohol to cope with underlying emotional disorders like anxiety or depression and as a result, can develop a tolerance or withdrawal because of it.
-Alcohol withdrawal is the body’s way of ridding it of the cravings and symptoms of alcoholism.
-The challenge is once the body and mind have become used to alcohol’s effects, it becomes hard to “feel normal” when going cold turkey.
+Alcohol withdrawal occurs when the body is physically dependent on alcohol and is trying to create homeostasis without alcohol.
+The challenge is once the body and mind have become used to alcohol’s effects, it becomes hard to “feel normal” without it.
 Withdrawal symptoms occur and typically include:

 - High blood pressure